HYROX UK race maps 2026 indoor arena venue layout with running course Roxzone and workout stations

 ⚡ Quick Answer — HYROX UK Race Maps 2026

-The HYROX UK race maps 2026 cover 8 official events across London, Cardiff and Birmingham, released in the athlete guide during race week.
+The remaining HYROX UK race maps 2026 cover 2 major events: Birmingham (October 27 – November 1) and London ExCeL (December 2–6), released in the official athlete guide during race week.
 The race format is fixed (8 km of running + 8 workout stations), but each venue layout differs — Roxzone flow, run loop shape, and station spacing change with every arena.
 Reviewing the map 5–7 days before your race reduces hesitation, improves transitions, and helps you pace the run loops with the venue in mind.

-We analyzed the 8 official UK events on the 2026 HYROX calendar to give you the most complete venue guide available outside the official race-week packets.
+We analyzed the full 2026 HYROX UK calendar and every official athlete guide released to date to give you the most complete venue reference available outside the official race-week packets.

 Get notified before HYROX tickets sell out → Join HYTRACK.

-HYROX UK Race Maps 2026: The Complete Picture
+HYROX UK Race Maps 2026: What’s Still to Come

 • HYROX Birmingham — October 27 – November 1, 2026